shaloo/docs.arcana/docs/tutorials/code_samples/index.md

 # Code Samples

-These code samples demonstrate how to integrate your application with the {{ config.extra.arcana.sdk_name }} and allow authenticated users to access the {{config.extra.arcana.wallet_name}} and sign blockchain transactions.
+These code samples demonstrate how to integrate a Web3 app with the {{ config.extra.arcana.sdk_name }} and enable authenticated users to sign blockchain transactions using the {{ config.extra.arcana.wallet_name }}.

 [Vanilla JS Example :material-language-typescript:](vanilla_html_js_sample.md){ .md-button }